kristianmandrup/rails3-app-spec/README.markdown

 ## TODO

-Create specs for the special file matchers to make sure they work for all edge cases!
+Finish specs for the file matchers including the special file matchers to make sure they work!

 ## Note on Patches/Pull Requests